 The lower courts’ analysis is simply wrong.
 Under this logic, your Fourth Amendment rights rise or fall based on unilateral contracts with your service providers—contracts that none of us read or negotiate but all of us must agree to so that we can use services that are a necessary part of daily life.
 As we argued in our brief, a company’s TOS should not dictate your constitutional rights, because terms of service are rules about the relationship between you and your service provider—not you and the government.

 Companies draft terms of service to govern how their platforms may be used, and the terms of these contracts are extremely broad.
 Companies’ TOS control what kind of content you can post, how you can use the platform, and how platforms can protect themselves against fraud and other damage.
-Actions that could violate a company’s TOS include not just criminal activity, such as possessing child pornography, but also—as defined solely by the provider—actions like uploading content that defames someone or contains profanity, sharing a copyrighted article without permission from the copyright holder, or marketing your small business to all of your friends without their advance consent.
+Actions that could violate a company’s TOS include not just criminal activity, such as possessing child sexual assault material, but also—as defined solely by the provider—actions like uploading content that defames someone or contains profanity, sharing a copyrighted article without permission from the copyright holder, or marketing your small business to all of your friends without their advance consent.
 While some might find activities such as these objectionable or annoying, they shouldn’t justify the government ignoring your Fourth Amendment right to privacy in your files simply because you store them in the cloud.